Places to visit: Churches

 Underneath the church are five long burial vaults containing the mummified remains of many of Dublin’s most influential 17th, 18th and 19th century families, including the legendary Shears brothers and the highly decorated coffins of the Earls of Leitrim.
 The constant dry atmosphere has caused the mummification of the bodies and the preservation of the coffins.
 Since Victorian times visitors have descended the vault steps to see the mummies; Bram Stoker, creator of the ‘Dracula’ stories, is believed to have visited.
 In one vault can be seen the remains of the “Crusader”, though in fact he is only 650 years dead.

-No tours on Sundays
+No tours on Saturdays, Sundays or Bank Holidays.

-Closed 23 Dec to 1 Jan inclusive
+Closed: Easter weekend (Friday-Monday), 23 Dec to 1 Jan

-St. Michan’s Church, Church Street, Dublin 7.
+St. Michan’s Church, Church Street, Dublin 7

 St Patricks Cathedral